 - Avoid alcohol in your cosmetics.
 It is an ingredient that promotes dehydration of the skin, and dehydrated skin is more easily sensitized skin.

 - The ceramides will help you maintain the balance of your skin, avoiding the loss of water.
 If you use ceramide-rich cosmetics you can keep your skin healthy.
-A good option is the Paula’s Choice Omega+ Moisturizer, available on Paula’s Choice, on Amazon, on Niche Beauty, on Cult Beauty and on FeelUnique.
+A good option is the Paula’s Choice Omega+ Moisturizer, available on Paula’s Choice, on Amazon, on Niche Beauty and on FeelUnique.

 - Niacinamide is also a great ingredient for reducing redness.
 Two good products to introduce into your routines are this one from The Ordinary, available on DECIEM, on Amazon, on SkinStore and on FeelUnique and this one from Paula’s Choice.